Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 GetJSONAssignment(...)
 ```

-Each function has the same signature (except for the type of `defaultValue`) and returns the type in the function name.
+Each method has the same signature (except for the type of `defaultValue`) and returns the type in the method name.
 For booleans use `getBooleanAssignment`, which has the following signature:

 ```cs
 public bool GetBooleanAssignment(